realazthat/snipinator/README.md

   access.
 If an adversary can control the `args` parameter, they can execute arbitrary commands on your system.

+  Note: On persistent output colors:

+  * I found that the environment variables TERM, COLORTERM and FORCE_COLOR, CLI_WIDTH, COLUMNS also influence the outputs for some applications.
+  * Also various library versions used in various programs, e.g colorama, rich-argparse, Pygments might influence the output.
+  * I had to pin all my python packages, and explicitly set TERM, COLORTERM and FORCE_COLOR, CLI_WIDTH, COLUMNS to get the output to be consistent across two different systems, both using Ubuntu, for a single program.

   Args:
       args (str): The command to run.
       escape (bool, optional): Should use HTML entities escaping?
 Defaults to False.
       indent (Union[str, int, None], optional): Should indent?
 By how much, or with what prefix?
 Defaults to None.
-      backtickify (Union[bool, str], optional): Should surround with backticks?
+      indented (Union[str, int, None], optional): Indents every line except the first.
+By how much, or with what prefix?
+Defaults to None. backtickify (Union[bool, str], optional): Should surround with backticks?
         With what language?
 Defaults to False.
       decomentify (bool, optional): Assuming that you will be using HTML comments around this call, setting this to true will add corresponding uncomments to uncomment the output.
 This allows you to have the Jinja2